borglab/gtsam/GTSAM-Concepts.md

 For many differential manifolds, an obvious mapping is the `exponential map`, which  associates staright lines in the tangent space with geodesics on the manifold (and it's inverse, the log map).
 However, there are two cases in which we deviate from this:

-  * Sometimes, most notably for *SO(3)* and *SE(3)*, the exponential map is unnecessarily expensive for use in optimiazation.
+  * Sometimes, most notably for *SO(3)* and *SE(3)*, the exponential map is unnecessarily expensive for use in optimization.
 Hence, the `defaultChart` functor returns a chart that is much cheaper to evaluate.
   * While vector spaces (see below) are in principle also manifolds, it is overkill to think about charts etc. Really, we should simply think about vector addition and subtraction.
 Hence, while a `defaultChart` functor is defined by default for every vector space, GTSAM will never call it.